lukebryson/e-commerce-site/README.md

 * Local JSON “database” – no external DB required
 * **React-Query** for fetching, Context + `localStorage` for the basket

-> Built for a 1-day assessment, so the code is intentionally compact and easy to follow.
+> Built over a 4 hour period, so the code is intentionally compact and easy to follow.

 ---